Blisto91/dxvk-wiki/Common-issues.md

 dxgi.numBackBuffers = 3
 ```

+## Overwatch is broken
+Yes, this is normal, and each time they fix it, the game comes up with another way to break on DXVK.
+Use wined3d instead.

 ## Reporting an issue
 First off, make sure the issue you're experiencing has not yet been reported by someone else.